 Conclusion

-Profiling production with the Self-Profiling API is the next new frontier of web performance, allowing us to understand end user performance issues that go undetected by the Chrome DevTools.
+Profiling production with the Self-Profiling API is the next new frontier of web performance, allowing us to understand end user performance issues that go undetected by Chrome DevTools.
 Our north star for performance should be guided by what’s slow for end users, not what’s slow locally, and production profiling enables exactly that.